Haley Bugeja: International career

 Bugeja won her first senior cap for Malta as a 14-year-old in April 2019, starting a 2–0 friendly defeat by Romania in Bucharest.
 She scored her first goal in a 2–1 home friendly defeat by Turkey in January 2020.
 A first competitive goal arrived in March 2020, in a 2–1 home UEFA Women's Euro 2022 qualifying Group B win over Georgia.
-In November 2020 Bugeja scored a hat-trick in Malta's 4–0 win over the same opponents away from home.
+In November 2020 she scored a hat-trick in Malta's 4–0 win away to Georgia.

+In 2025 Bugeja helped Malta clinch promotion to the Women's Nations League B, scoring her 24th senior international goal to seal victory over Cyprus; reports tallied her at 24 goals in 40 caps at that point.